INFO 2002 Tangible Interaction Design

 Coordinator Omar Mubin Opens in new window

-Description This unit will provide students with the capacity to create interactive products that can sense environmental stimuli and exhibit an appropriate yet intelligent response.
+Description This subject will provide students with the capacity to create interactive products that can sense environmental stimuli and exhibit an appropriate yet intelligent response.
 Students will be expected to write script based programs to control hardware circuits connecting various Input/Output peripherals (sensors, actuators).
 The range of interactive products studied and built by the students will be diverse; ranging from household everyday products to artifacts that can be used in public spaces.

 School Eng, Design & Built Env